The Cook Strait ferry is a meandering 93

 time in the form of mussel farms.
 They are identifiable by the

 clusters of large oval buoys (photo to the left).
-The only
+They are the

-sign of the substantial mussel farms beneath the tranquil
+only sign of the substantial mussel population dwelling

-surface.
-Since the 1970's the sound has been considered an
+beneath the tranquil surface.
+Since the 1970's the sound has

-ideal location for farming green-lipped mussels.
-The mussels
+been considered an ideal location for farming green-lipped

-are grown on lines below the surface (photo to the right),
+mussels.
+Mussels growing on lines below the surface and

 Continuing